 - Baking soda and powder

 Although all these foods are considered gluten-free, you are still advised to read the labels and double-check, as some may include cross-contamination.
-For example, in the case of oats, some brands may mix with some grains containing gluten.
+For example, in the case of oats, some brands may process them on the same equipment as grains containing gluten.

-Although this may not be harmful to anyone without celiac disease, a wheat allergy, or non-celiac gluten sensitivity, it may be fatal for individuals with such conditions.
+Although this may not be harmful to anyone without celiac disease, a wheat allergy, or non-celiac gluten sensitivity, it may be a serious problem for individuals with such conditions.
 So, double-check your labels.

 Work With A Professional

 You need all the help you can get, especially if it is your first time following a diet plan (7).
-A nutritionist happens to be the best person for this job.
+A registered dietitian happens to be the best person for this job.
 They will help develop a customized gluten-free diet plan that meets your dietary and calorie requirements.

 Change Your Grocery List